 The Academy is the premier institution for research of the Hebrew language; our primary enterprise is the Historical Dictionary Project (HDP), formally established in the 1950s.
-The overarching goal of the HDP is to present the history and development of the Hebrew lexicon, tracking words through shifts in form, meaning, and frequency of usage from their earliest attestations in the sources to their most recent documentation.
+The overarching goal of the HDP is to present the history and development of the Hebrew lexicon, tracking words through shifts in form, meaning, and frequency of usage from their earliest attestations in the sources until their most recent documentation, up to the mid-20th century.

 A historical dictionary requires a large textual database.
-Whereas historical dictionaries of European languages make do with select quotations from previous centuries, the HDP set itself the ambitious goal of creating a computerized database containing all extant Hebrew texts composed up to the 11th century CE and a large selection of Hebrew works from the 11th century to the founding of the State of Israel, spanning more than 2000 years of Hebrew writing.
-To optimize the management of this enormous amount of data and access to the information within it, the HDP was among the world pioneers in utilizing modern technology for a computerized concordance.
-This concordance has grown into a vast treasure trove, an incredible research tool in its own right; it is available to the public on the Ma'agarim website.
+Whereas historical dictionaries of European languages make do with select quotations from previous centuries, the HDP set itself the ambitious goal of creating a computerized database containing all extant Hebrew texts composed up to the 11th century CE and a large selection of Hebrew works since then, up to the founding of the State of Israel, spanning more than 2000 years of Hebrew writing.
+To manage the tremendous amount of data and optimize access to the texts and to the information the HDP recorded about them, the HDP was among the world pioneers in utilizing modern technology for a computerized concordance.
+This concordance has grown into a vast treasure trove, an incredible research tool in its own right.
+We have made the database available to the public on the Ma'agarim website, which supports sophisticated textual searches as well as browsing of entire compositions.

 - Ancient Literature